joejag/the_good_the_bad_the_openplan/talk/words/part2.md

 ## Open Office Benefits

 * So office space cost I'll give.
 But I'd ask.
 At what cost?
+* You could move your family of four into a studio apartment to save cost too!
 * Every team I see in an open plan, with other teams mixed in, is hamstrung in some way
 * They don't engage in as much productive conflict and don't spend as much time sharing knowledge with each other